How to Work in Journalism Abroad

 With English the lingua franca of international commerce, development aid, and diplomacy, almost every country has an English language publication of some sort.
 Businessmen, tourists, aid workers and other visitors rely on English publications for everything from new commercial regulations and business opportunities to events featuring local artists and musicians.

 Indeed, there is no shortage of opportunity for skilled English language writers and editors.
 Hundreds of English language media outlets are listed at www.world-newspapers.com.
 Online papers are listed at inkdropl.
-Palestine and China each boast no less than ten English language news sources and the new nation of South Sudan already has twelve.
+Palestine and China each boast no less than 10 English language news sources.
 Even the most isolated and inward-looking nations have publications in English.

 Needless to say, the journalistic integrity of English language newspapers runs the gamut from vibrantly independent to the dour government mouthpiece.
 But I found that even the latter can offer unexpected rewards.